dbt-labs/docs.getdbt.com/website/docs/docs/get-started-dbt.md

 pagination_prev: null
 ---

-Get started with dbt by trying one of our quickstarts, which provides a step-by-step guide to help you set up dbt Cloud with your data respective data platform.
+Start your dbt journey by trying one of our quickstarts, which provides a step-by-step guide to help you set up dbt Cloud with your data respective data platform. dbt Cloud enables you to develop, test, deploy, and explore data products using a single, fully managed service.

-dbt Cloud is the fastest and most reliable way to deploy dbt.
-It enables you to develop, test, deploy, and explore data products using a single, fully managed service.
-It also supports:
+dbt Cloud is designed to empower data teams with advanced capabilities, including:

 - Development experiences tailored to multiple personas ([dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or [dbt Cloud CLI](/docs/cloud/cloud-cli-installation))
 - Out-of-the-box [CI/CD workflows](/docs/deploy/ci-jobs)
 - The [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) for consistent metrics